louis-e/NANO-SAT-01/README.md

 ### What can the satellite do?
 ```
--Charge himself with a solar panel
+-Charge itself with a solar panel
--Control the satellite and his functions via wifi from the terminal
+-Control the satellite and its functions via wifi from the terminal
--You can have an extern LED light up
+-You can let an external LED light up
--You can have the onboard (D13) LED light up
+-You can let the onboard (D13) LED light up
--You can force the beeper to make annoying sounds
+-You can let the beeper make annoying sounds
--You can ask the satellite what the humidity and the temperature is
+-You can request humidity and temperature from the satellite
 ```

 ### What do I need to build it?